coderefinery/presentations/2024_acm_hpcsig_edu.md

 - [ENCCS instructor training](https://enccs.github.io/instructor-training/) -> Materials based on CR train-the-trainer

-- NRIS (Norway) and LUMI (Finland) have adopted our training approach and material as template
+- NRIS (Norway) and LUMI (EuroHPC-JU) have adopted our training approach and material as template

 - We started sharing tools across borders at https://github.com/nordichpc